anthonygreen/Scanner/README.md

 And a valid aws config (that has permissions to the Media Playout buckets)

-NOTE : This is just an exampleof what you'd need to configure, this is not a valid config!
+NOTE : This is just an example of what you'd need to configure, this is not a valid config!

 ```
 $ aws configure